-What should i expect at the end of the initial three month enrolement?
+What should i expect at the end of the initial enrolement for the ‘Introductory Module’?

-The first three months usually gives enough time for our method of teaching to start working on most new students who are regular with attendance.
+The inital period of the Introdcutory Module usually gives enough time for our method of teaching to start working on most new students who are regular with attendance.
 While yoga should start working on you from the first lesson, by the end of three months, you should be able to recognise:

 - at the level of the body: increased awareness and sensitivity, increased strength, balance and range of movement, which translates to a sense of opening and expansiveness, lightness, and a better posture

 - at the level of the mind: increased ability to be present in the moment if you tend to be easily overwhelmed at situations, increased confidence as the body gains strength, balance and flexibility